The Bernheim Petition

 Born 15 September 1899 [1] in Salzburg – Died 22 December 1990 in New York [2]

-This article is about Franz Bernheim from Gleiwitz, German Upper Silesia who, as a victim of Nazi anti-Jewish legislation, successfully took his grievance against the Third Reich to the League of Nations and won his case.
+This post is about Franz Bernheim from Gleiwitz, German Upper Silesia, who, as a victim of Nazi anti-Jewish legislation, successfully took his grievance against the Third Reich to the League of Nations and won his case.

-The Bernheim Petition had far reaching consequences.
-The League of Nation’s Irish Free State representative Seán Lester’s tenacity and skill in pursuing the case (as rapporteur on minorities), during difficult and protracted discussions, ultimately led to Nazi Germany suspending, until 1937, some of the worst aspects of anti-Jewish legislation in German Upper Silesia.
+The Bernheim Petition had far-reaching consequences.
+The League of Nations’ Irish Free State representative Seán Lester’s tenacity and skill in pursuing the case (as rapporteur on minorities) during complex and protracted discussions ultimately led to Nazi Germany suspending, until 1937, some of the worst aspects of anti-Jewish legislation in German Upper Silesia.

 Dismissal of Jews from their posts in Germany